 - Skies of Arcadia required players to use different Moon Stones on their weapons in order to learn different spells.

-- Legend of Legaia's entire fight system seems based off of this trope.
-Even magic gets more powerful as you use it more.
+- Legend of Legaia's magic system is based off of this trope, getting more powerful as you use it more, while normal attacks themselves only increase in power through equipment and stats.
 The sequel plays it even straighter, as several Hyper Arts are learned by using the base forms enough times.